makerdao/documentation/source/includes/_maker.md

   * The private key used to sign transactions.
 If not provided, the first account available from the Ethereum provider will be used.
 * `url`
   * The URL of the node to connect to.
 Only used when `provider.type` is `"HTTP"`.
-* `provider.infuraApiKey`
-  * Your Infura unique access token (the part after infura.io/ when accessing Infura via https).
-Only used when `provider.type` is `"INFURA"`.
-Note that this will be deprecated after March 27th 2019 to account for [Infura's new endpoints](https://blog.infura.io/infura-dashboard-transition-update-c670945a922a).
-For now, we recommend using the `http` preset with your infura endpoint instead.
 * `provider.type`
-  * `"INFURA"`: connect to an Ethereum node via infura
   * `"TEST"`: connect to a local test blockchain at 'http://127.1:2000'
   * `"HTTP"`: connect to an Ethereum node via any arbitrary url
 * `web3.statusTimerDelay`